Day of Arafah: Fasting on the Day of Arafah

-Fasting on the Day of Arafah for non-pilgrims is a highly recommended Sunnah which entails a great reward; Allah forgives the sins of two years.
+Fasting on the Day of Arafah for non-pilgrims is a highly recommended Sunnah which entails a great reward: Allah forgives the sins of two years.
 It was narrated from Abu Qatadah that Prophet Muhammad was asked about fasting on the day of 'Arafah and he replied:

 It expiates for the past and coming years.

-Imam An-Nawawi mentioned in his book al-Majmu', "With regard to the ruling on this matter, Imam As-Shafi'i and his companions said: It is mustahabb (recommended) to fast on the day of Arafah for the one who is not in Arafah.
+Imam An-Nawawi mentioned in his book al-Majmu', "with regard to the ruling on this matter, Imam As-Shafi'i and his companions said: It is mustahabb (recommended) to fast on the day of Arafah for the one who is not in Arafah.
 As for the pilgrim who is present in Arafah, Imam As-Shafi'i in his book Al-Mukhtasar and his followers declared 'It is mustahabb (recommended) for him not to fast'."

-Prohibiting the pilgrims from fasting on these days is a great mercy for them, for fasting will exert undue hardship on the person performing the hajj.
+Prohibiting pilgrims from fasting on these days is considered a great mercy for them, for fasting will exert undue hardship on the person performing the hajj.
 Above all, Prophet Muhammad did not fast while he stood before Allah offering supplications in Arafah.
-On the other hand, those who are not performing their hajj may observe fasting to gain the merits of the blessed day.
+On the other hand, those who are not performing their Hajj may observe fasting to gain the merits of the blessed day.

+In solidarity with the pilgrims and in symbolic connection to the rites performed at Arafah, non-pilgrims may re-enact the standing (wuquf) and other Arafah rituals elsewhere.
+For example in 2001 in Tanzania the day of Arafah was used to express complaints about the perceived marginalisation of the Islamic community and to offer prayers to God for support.

 In hadith

 Abu Qatada al-Ansari narrated that Prophet Muhammad was asked about fasting on the Day of Arafah, whereupon he said: It expiates the sins of the preceding year and the coming year.

-In Sahih Muslim it was narrated from Aisha that Prophet Muhammad said:
+Additionally, in Sahih Muslim it was narrated from Aisha that Prophet Muhammad said:

 There is no day on which Allah frees more people from the Fire than the Day of Arafah.
 He comes close and expresses His fulfillment to the angels, saying, "What do these people want?"

-The people would fast on this day to get their bad deeds in the upcoming year, and the past year, taken away.